QuantEcon/lecture-python.myst/lectures/RCE_tom_v13.md

 which we capture by setting $\pi_0(s_0)=1$ for the initially given value of $s_0$.

-In this notebook we shall follow much of the literatures in macroeconomics and econometrics and assume that
+In this lecture we shall follow much of the literatures in macroeconomics and econometrics and assume that
 $\pi_t(s^t)$ is induced by  a Markov process.